andreamust/andreamust/README.md

 Hi 👋 My name is Andrea Poltronieri
 ===================================

-Research Engineer in MIR @ Music Technology Group, Barcelona, Spain
+Postoctoral Researcher in MIR @ Music Technology Group, Barcelona, Spain
 -----------------------------------------

-I'm a Research Engineer at the Music Technology Group, Universitat Pompeu Fabra.
+I'm a Postdoctoral Researcher at the Music Technology Group, Universitat Pompeu Fabra.
 I work mainly in the field of Music Information Retrieval and Computational Musicology.

 * 🌍  I'm based in Spain
 * 🖥️  See my portfolio at [andreapoltronieri.com](http://andreapoltronieri.com)